kolibry-js/docs/custom/config-unocss.md

 <Environment type="node" />

-[UnoCSS](https://unocss.dev) is now the default CSS framework for Kolibry since v0.42.0.
+[UnoCSS](https://unocss.dev) is the default CSS framework for Kolibry.
 UnoCSS is an fast atomic CSS engine that has full flexibility and extensibility.

 By default, Kolibry enables the following presets out-of-box: